petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/configuring-skus.md

 ---
 # Configuring SKUs

 Now that you've configured all of the basic details for a product, it’s time to configure the SKUs.
-The SKUs represent the actual physical item in the warehouse and configuring them involves configuring their dimensions, inventory, and pricing.
+The SKUs represent the actual physical item in the warehouse.
+Configuring them involves setting their dimensions, inventory, and pricing.

 ## Configuring SKU Prices

-After creating the catalog, a base price list and a base promotion list are created automatically.
+After creating the catalog, a base price list and a base promotion list are generated automatically.
 You'll now add prices for each SKU.
 There are two ways to do this.
 The first way is to add pricing information from the product configuration page.
 The second way is to add an entry in the base price list directly through the pricing application.
 The steps below show how to add pricing information from the product configuration page.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Products*.